 - Egg shells

-Gift buying and receiving can be a tricky business, but just remember one person’s junk is another person’s treasure, so take any unwanted presents to the charity shop for others to enjoy or donate to the school PTA for the next school fair or re-gift!
+Gift buying and receiving can be a tricky business, but just remember one person’s junk is another person’s treasure, so take any unwanted presents to the charity shop for others to enjoy, donate to the school PTA for the next school fair, or re-gift!